-Like in many other fields, patient compliance is paramount in orthodontic treatments.
+Like in many other fields, patient compliance is paramount in orthodontic treatments in Portland.
 Procedures in orthodontics tend to last years, so starting to wear braces or clear aligners is a long-term relationship for most patients.

 As an orthodontic patient, you will attend many checkups every two or three weeks, to be precise.
 You will have to change some of your habits to prevent accidents with your appliances.
 Your dental hygiene will need more attention than usual.